PdxCodeGuild/20180116-FullStack-Day/4 Django/docs/04 - Models.md

 user2 = User(2, 'alyssa@gmail.com', 'Alyssa', 'Lyons')
 user3 = User(3, 'brian@gmail.com', 'Brian', 'Barber')
 ```
-All models are automatically given an `id` field, which is an int that uniquely idenifies a row.
+All models are automatically given an `id` field, which is an int that uniquely identifies a row.

 ## Field Types